-Here is what the community is saying about this project…
+Here is what our community is saying about this project—

 We are writing to you regarding the appearance of the building that is being considered for construction at the above address.
 We own the house at #36 Atlantic Street, which, we are told, is the property that abuts the site in question more closely than any others.